-In this post we discuss why you should probably stop stretching your hip flexors and train them instead.
+In this post we discuss why you should stop stretching your hip flexors and train them instead.

 Hip flexion is a motion that rarely gets much attention.